Donald Brizes

 How Did You Get Started?

-My first job in the restaurant industry was a dish washing position at a Chinese restaurant in Cuyahoga Falls, Ohio in 1978.
-I have had many many jobs in the hospitality industry over the last 40 years.
+My first job in the restaurant industry was at a Chinese restaurant in Cuyahoga Falls, Ohio in 1979.
+I was hired as a dishwasher.

 What College Do You Teach In?